AlJohri/outlook-apple-calendar-sync/README.md

 # outlook-apple-calendar-sync

+This script will synchronize some date range from your Outlook Calendar with the Apple Calendar.

 ## Quickstart

 ```
 ./sync.jxa
 ```

-The Outlook Calendar name and index may be different on your computer.
-For the index, if `1` doesn't work, you can try `0` or `2`, etc.
+If the defaults do not work for you, you can pass in the following options explicitly:

 ```
 ./sync.jxa \